rehierl/abstract-properties/06-0-abstract-properties/0-2-all-none-some-of.md

 ```

 In most cases an operation is not intended to affect all of the nodes within a
-document (i.e. **all-of**).
-Similar to that, an operation that does not affect
+document (**all-of**).
+Similar to that, an operation that does not affect any
-any node at all, is of not much use (i.e. **none-of**), since such an operation
+node at all, is of not much use (**none-of**), since such an operation would
-would then have no effect at all.
-Because of that, an operation will in general
+then have no effect at all.
+Because of that, an operation will in general have
-have an effect on "some, but not all" of the nodes within a document (i.e.
+an effect on "some, but not all" of the nodes within a document (**some-of**).
-**some-of**).

 Obviously, the all-of and none-of quantifiers are easy to define in the context
 of a well known set of nodes, such as the nodes of a document.
 That is because